Rootthecause/HVI/README.md

 If you encounter any bugs or have suggestions for improvement, please feel free to use the GitHub [issues form](https://github.com/Rootthecause/HVI/issues/new).
 For discussions and technical questions, kindly use the [discussion bord](https://github.com/Rootthecause/HVI/discussions).<br>

+Have fun.
+Do not lick things with spark symbols on :)

 Best regards,
 Rootthecause